 Galanos told Vanity Fair, “To the neighbors, this is a mystery house.”
 Located above the Sunset Strip, 1316 Sunset Plaza Dr is stolid.
 Painted bright white, windowless, and exhibiting no frills or color.

-Legendary decorator and current owner Waldo Fernandez collaborated with interior designers Clements Design to create an interior with an opposing interior reveal.
+Legendary decorator and current owner Waldo Fernandez collaborated with interior designer Clements Design to create an interior with an opposing interior reveal.

-An entry hall leads to an expansive living area anchored by a wood-burning fireplace with a darkly painted surround, bookshelves, French doors and walls of glass overlooking the home’s courtyards and brand-new pool.
-Interior walls, once lined with modulating blond to dark chestnut oak boiserie are painted a soft white.
+An entry hall leads to an expansive living area anchored by a wood-burning fireplace with a darkly painted surround, bookshelves, French doors, and walls of glass overlooking the home’s courtyards and brand-new pool.
+Once lined with modulating blond to dark chestnut oak boiserie, the interior walls are painted a soft white.